Have you ever seen a wasp flying around your backyard in Oklahoma? Wasps can be intimidating, especially if they buzz around your head.

 They usually measure about 1.5 to 2.5 inches long and have black bodies with bright yellow stripes across their abdomen.

-Also, they are characterized by their five bands, two yellow and three black, located on their wings.
+They are also characterized by the five bands, two yellow and three black, on their wings.

 These wasps feed on various insects, including caterpillars and soft-bodied insects such as aphids, moths, flies, and grasshoppers.